apache/spark/UPDATING.md

 -->

+### Remove airflow.utils.file.TemporaryDirectory

+Since Airflow dropped support for Python < 3.5 there's no need to have this custom implementation of `TemporaryDirectory` because the same functionality is provided by `tempfile.TemporaryDirectory`.

+Now users instead of `import from airflow.utils.files import TemporaryDirectory` should do `from tempfile import TemporaryDirectory`.
+Both context managers provide the same interface, thus no additional changes should be required.

 ### Change python3 as Dataflow Hooks/Operators default interpreter

 Now the `py_interpreter` argument for DataFlow Hooks/Operators has been changed from python2 to python3.